BazingaFR/bazingafr.github.io/index.md

 ---
-layout: archive
+layout: default
 permalink: /
-title: "Latest Posts"
+title: "Data Analytics"
 ---

+Text here to make sure it works fine........... more text here

 <div class="tiles">
 {% for post in site.posts %}